Godfrey Mwakikagile: Early life and family

 Elijah Mwakikagile was also a first cousin of one of Tanzania's first commercial airline pilots, Oscar Mwamwaja, who was shot but survived when he was a co-pilot of an Air Tanzania plane, a Boeing 737, that was hijacked on 26 February 1982 and forced to fly from Tanzania to Britain.
-His mother was an elder sister of Oscar's father.
+Elijah's mother was an elder sister of Oscar's father Jotham Mwaibanje (also known as Mwamwaja, the other family name).
+Oscar's mother came from Arusha in northern Tanzania.
+He was born in Arusha and spent some of his early years in Arusha when his father worked in that town.
+In the late 1980s, Oscar became a flight instructor at a pilot training school in Zaria, northern Nigeria.
+He died in Zaria in 1991 and was buried there.

 Elijah was also a first cousin of Absalom Mwaibanje, a senior officer in Tanzania's intelligence service since the early years of Tanganyika's independence whose father, Simon Eliakim Mwaibanje, was a younger brother of Elijah's mother.
 Simon supported his nephew Elijah and paid for his education from Tukuyu Primary School to Malangali Secondary School.
-And Elijah's son Godfrey is a first cousin of Brigadier-General Owen Rhodfrey Mwambapa, a graduate of Sandhurst, a royal military academy in the United Kingdom, who was head of the Tanzania Military Academy, an army officers' training school at Monduli in Arusha Region.
+And Elijah's son Godfrey is a first cousin of Brigadier-General Owen Rhodfrey Mwambapa, a graduate of Sandhurst, a royal military academy in the United Kingdom, who was a senior military instructor and once head of the Tanzania Military Academy, an army officers' training school at Monduli in Arusha Region.
+One of his students was Paul Kagame who years later became president of Rwanda.
 Owen's father Johann Chonde Mwambapa was an elder brother of Godfrey's mother, the last-born in her family.
 He helped raise her after their parents died and even ruled against her getting married at the age of seventeen.
 He said she was too young to get married.
-He was 13 years older than she was.
+He was ten years older than she was.
 She went to live with him after their parents died and helped to take care of her nephew Owen who was born when she was already living there.

 She had four elder brothers and two sisters.
-One of her elder brothers, Benjamin Mwambapa who was the younger brother of Owen's father, became head of the Criminal Investigation Department (CID) for Rungwe District soon after independence and worked at the police station in the town of Tukuyu with the district police chief Robert Kaswende, Elijah Mwakikagile's friend since the early 1940s.
-Earlier, Benjamin Mwambapa worked for E. N. Brend, head of the Special Branch, an intelligence unit, for Lake Province at the police station in the provincial capital Mwanza during colonial rule.
+One of her elder brothers, Benjamin Mwambapa who was the immediate younger brother of Owen's father, became head of the Criminal Investigation Department (CID) for Rungwe District soon after independence and worked at the police station in the town of Tukuyu with the district police chief Robert Kaswende, Elijah Mwakikagile's friend since the early 1940s.
+Earlier, Benjamin Mwambapa worked for E. Norman Brend, head of the Special Branch, an intelligence unit, for Lake Province at the police station in the provincial capital Mwanza during colonial rule.
+Brend was later transferred to Mbeya, the capital of the Southern Highlands Province since 1936.
+Before then, Iringa was the capital of the Southern Highlands Province from 1926.
+Brend, who moved to Mbeya with Benjamin Mwambapa, played a major role in helping Mwambapa become head of the CID for Rungwe District.